DasSauerkraut/Terraheim/README.md

 TripleBronze also appears to be incompatible.
 EpicLoot is compatible but when you reforge an enchanted piece of armor, it will lose that enchantment until you relog/reload your world.
 A more graceful fix is coming.
 There are some compatability issues with specific enchantments however.
 Greatswords with the Attack Speed enchant will not have the terraheim speed changes applied.
 Throwable Greataxes will impact almost immediately.

-### Known Issues
-The blackmetal pickaxe is using the old script for terrain deformation, so a lot of terraforming with it might lag out your game.

 ### Recommended Mods
 These mods compliment Terraheim by adding new weapons and rebalancing mechanics.
 [Unique Weapons](https://www.nexusmods.com/valheim/mods/799) by v801